AxiansITSecurity/Restsh/README.md

 # Use restsh

-restsh is a small framework to work with REST-API's within the bash.
+Restsh is a shell environment to work with REST-API's on the command line.
 It is designed to be used interactively, in scripts or in CI/CD pipelines.

-This framework includes the [mustache template engine](https://github.com/tests-always-included/mo) written in bash.
+This framework includes [MO](https://github.com/tests-always-included/mo), a mustache template engine written in bash.

-restsh is not a shell.
+Restsh is not a standalone shell.
 It sets only some environment variables and defines helper functions to access and parse REST api's.
-You can combine the power of bash, jq and mustache to interact with REST-API's.
+You can combine the power of bash, curl, jq and mustache to interact with REST-API's.

 ## Running interactively